Lovro Majer: Rennes

+VfL Wolfsburg

+After a poor 2022–23 season at Rennes, on 16 August 2023, Majer signed a five-year contract with Bundesliga club VfL Wolfsburg.

 International career

 Majer debuted for senior Croatia team on 28 May 2017, playing the last three minutes in a 2–1 friendly win over Mexico.
 On 7 June 2019, he was named in Nenad Gračan's 23-man squad for UEFA Under-21 Euro 2019.
 He made only one appearance in the group stage, in the 3–3 draw with England when Croatia were already eliminated.

 On 9 March 2021, he was again named in Igor Bišćan's 23-man squad for the group stage of UEFA Under-21 Euro 2021.
 Despite spending most of the tournament on the bench due to a minor injury, he provided Domagoj Bradarić with an assist for Croatia's only goal in the final group game, the 2–1 defeat to England, which turned out to be a decisive one as Croatia progressed to the knockout stage due to a better goal difference.
 On 17 May 2021, he was included in Zlatko Dalić's preliminary 34-man squad for the UEFA Euro 2020; however, he did not make the final 26.
 On 11 November 2021, Majer scored his first two goals for the national team in the 7–1 victory over Malta in the 2022 World Cup qualifying.
 On 9 November 2022, he was named in Croatia's final 26-man squad for the 2022 FIFA World Cup.
 He opened his World Cup scoring with a goal in the 4–1 group stage victory over Canada.
 In the quarter-final against Brazil, he scored a penalty in the shootout, which Croatia won 4–2 and progressed to the semi-finals.
+On 5 June 2023, Majer was named in Dalić's final 23-man squad for the 2023 UEFA Nations League Finals, as Croatia reached the final where they drew 0–0 with Spain.
+In the resulting shootout, Majer and Bruno Petković had their penalties saved by Unai Simón, leading to Spain's triumph.

+Style of play

+He mainly plays as a central or attacking midfielder, but can also operate on both wings, especially when playing for the national team.